the-road-to-learn-react/the-road-to-react/manuscript/react-modern/async-await.md

 };
 ~~~~~~~

 To use async/await, our function requires the `async` keyword.
 Once you start using the `await` keyword on returned promises, everything reads like synchronous code.
-Actions after the `await` keyword are not executed until the promise resolves, meaning the code will wait.
+Actions after the `await` keyword are not executed until the promise resolves which means that the code will wait.
 To include error handling as before, the `try` and `catch` blocks are there to help.
 If something goes wrong in the `try` block, the code will jump into the `catch` block to handle the error. `then`/`catch` blocks and async/await with `try`/`catch` blocks are both valid for handling asynchronous data in JavaScript and React.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~